thojmr/PregnancyPlus/README.md

     - A: It should end up under {Root game folder}/BepinEx/Plugins/xx_PregnancyPlus.dll
 - Q: Why are some outfits not affected by the sliders?
     - A: Some outifts in Unity are marked as not readable, and the mesh of these outfits can not be altered at runtime.
-- Q: Some of the sliders are not working?
-    - A: First make sure you don't have the debug mesh option enabled.
-Then try adjusting your 'Move Y' 'Move Z' sliders to make sure their centers are not outside your characters body.
-Third, make sure P+ gameplay is enabled in Plugin Config, and on the character card (It will be by default).
-Worst case scenario you can try turning on Preg+ debug logging to look for any errors in the Plugin Config and report to me.
-- Q: The belly size is suddenly changing when the character moves, or the first time I adjust a slider.
-    - A: The default belly size is calculated based on the hip and rib bone width.
-In rare cases It can be due to strange character animations, or character size adjustments.
 - Q: There are no slider effects when the character has no legs.
     - A: The character must have a leg scale > 0 for the belly sliders to work correctly.
 - Q: The heck is a BlendShape?